minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Minnesota is not a common-law marriage state.
 Couples who wish to have marital rights and privileges must obtain a marriage license and marry in a civil ceremony led by an authorized officiant.
 However, although Minnesota does not permit the creation of common-law marriages within its borders, it recognizes the validity of common-law marriages created in states that allow this type of union.

-Common law marriages refer to civil unions where couples are viewed as legally married even without obtaining a marriage license or wedding ceremony.
+Common law marriages refer to civil unions where couples are viewed as legally married even without obtaining a marriage license or a wedding ceremony.
 Such unions are fully or partially permitted in several US states, including Colorado, Kansas, New Hampshire, and Rhode Island.
 To be considered married in such states, couples must meet several general requirements, such as living together for a set period, acting as a couple, and holding out as married to friends and family.

 • To become domestic partners, both parties must: